Congratulations to RBI who are the winners of Best Research / Insight Project 2017

 Set The Scene

 Community Care has 3 main revenue streams, face-to-face events, recruitment and subscriptions.
 The subscription business consists of two products, Inform Children and Inform Adults, which local authorities purchase for their social workers.
-Strategically, the focus is on growing the subscription business as this provides predictable revenue through annual contracts.
+Strategically, the focus is on growing the subscription business.

 Tell Us The Story